pagopa/rtd-ms-transaction-filter/README.md

 If there is no particular configuration: an in- memory instance will be executed to allow the batch to be executed.
 Please refer to the properties in __Appendix 2 - Configuration properties__ to define the usage of a persistent database.

+__Note:__ As of today, Oracle RDBMS are subject to potential issues regarding the isolation level, as reported in the following [Issue Thread](https://github.com/spring-projects/spring-batch/issues/1127), the general approach to attempt to avoid similar problems, is to reduce the isolation level defined in the Spring Batch jobRepository to either _ISOLAION_READ_COMMITTED_, or _ISOLAION_READ_UNCOMMITTED_. this is doable using the configuration property _batchConfiguration.TransactionFilterBatch.isolationForCreate_.

 ### REST Services Connection

 The Batch Acquirer is configurabile for contacting the salt recovery service, to be applied for the PAN hashing,